 Why is personal branding important?
 Why would an entrepreneur want to build their personal brand?

-Here are my favourite benefits of a personal brand:
+Here are my favorite benefits of a personal brand:

 Sales become easier